swoldetsadick/sdce/Lessons/lessons_06.md

 ### 27. Cross-entropy 2

-So we're getting somewhere, there's definitely a connection between probabilities and error functions, and it's called Cross-Entropy.
+So we're getting somewhere, there's definitely a connection between probabilities and error functions, and it's called **Cross-Entropy**.
 This concept is tremendously popular in many fields, including Machine Learning.
 Let's dive more into the formula, and actually code it!

 [![Cross-entropy 2](http://img.youtube.com/vi/qvr_ego_d6w/0.jpg)](https://youtu.be/qvr_ego_d6w "Cross-entropy 2")